-Some mandevilla are treated with growth inhibitors but are a little larger, around 60-80 cm in height.
-Even so, they still won't grow very high before autumn-- at most to about 1 - 1.2 metres in shoot length, which corresponds to a medium size for a mandevilla.
-We have named this group "growth type M" ("medium").
-Mandevillas of the "M" group usually have thin, graceful shoots and small to medium-sized, smooth and shiny leaves.
-The clusters of flowers are relatively densely arranged.
-They are sold with a variety of climbing aids: "double arch," "pyramid," or "fan trellis" designs.
+Mandevilla treated with growth inhibitors are available in bigger sizes.
+Slightly larger than the small are the 60-80 cm high plants.
+Even so, they still won't grow very high before autumn-- at most to about 1 to 1.2 m in shoot length, which corresponds to a medium size for a mandevilla.
+We have named this group "growth type M" (medium).
+Mandevillas of the M group usually have fine, graceful stems and small to medium-sized, smooth and shiny leaves of average size.
+The flower clusters are relatively closely arranged.
+We sell them in a variety of forms: double arch, pyramid, or fan trellis.
 In terms of climbing plants, these are considered "shaped shrubs," even if the plants do not become lignified at all.
-Such specimens are interesting for façade greening, particularly as "displays" next to house entrances, shops, practices, law offices, etc..
+Such specimens are interesting for facade greening, particularly as displays next to house entrances, shops, practices, law offices, etc..

-Mandevilla have several shoots, but they tend to not branch a lot.The supporting trellis should be chosen in accordance with the growth type of the mandevilla.
+Mandevilla have multiple, relatively unbranching shoots.The appropriate climbing aid depends on the growth type of the mandevilla.
 The growth types S ("compressed" / small) and M ("compact" / medium) don't need a support, whereas the L and XL types benefit from vertical cables.
 The axes need to be no more than 15 - 25 cm apart to have the vegetation be dense enough.
 Further apart and the mandevilla will take the form of vertical flower garlands/strands.
 Ropes, railings, grids of any kind, as well as thin rods are all suitable as climbing aids.
 The shoots are first attached on the outside or wrapped around the rope counterclockwise and, if necessary, tied with binding material.
 The plant will soon grow upwards in a looping manner.
 The height of the trellis should be adapted to the expected growth height.
-For growth type "M" -- max.
-2.5 m; for growth type "XL" -- 3 m or more.
-Look to the bottom of the page for the appropriate cable systems.
-The easy and light versions are solid enough.
-The medium-premium or medium-classic are visually the most appealing designs for the plants.
-As the twining shoots will not climb and attach to a horizontal access by themselves, they need help and will have to be tied.
+For growth type M -- max.
+2.5 m; for growth type XL -- 3 m or more.
+Look to the bottom of this page for compatible cable systems.
+The easy and light versions are usually sufficient, but the medium-premium or medium-classic are visually the most appealing designs for these plants.
+As the twining shoots will not climb and attach to a horizontal access by themselves, they need help and will have to be tied on.